vaibhavsagar/presentations/popcount/presentation.md

 ## Cryptanalysis

-1. Set a bit for each character in each line of the input
+1. You have 60-bit words, enough to handle most alphabets
-2. You have 60-bit words, enough to handle most alphabets
+2. Set a bit for each character in each line of the input
-3. `popcount` => count distinct characters
+3. Count distinct characters with `popcount`
 4. Use the count as a hash, or to do further analysis
 5. ???
 6. Profit!